 - 1. Judges shall not officiate in any division in which a member of their family or a horse owned by the immediate family is competing, or in which clients and/or their horses are competing. - 2.
-No judge who owns or is employed at an establishment may judge any horse or competitor that boards, is trained, or takes instruction at said establishment. - 3.
-A judge may not judge any division where a competitor or exhibitor is the owner or employee of an establishment at which said judge boards, trains, or takes instruction. - 4.
-Judges may not discuss the purchase, sale, or lease of any horse for the duration of a competition at which they are officiating. - 5.
+An individual may not compete in a class officiated by an official who has coached, instructed, or tutored that individual with or without pay within the last 30 days. - 3.
+No judge who owns or is employed at an establishment may judge any horse or competitor that boards, is trained, or takes instruction at said establishment. - 4.
+A judge may not judge any division where a competitor or exhibitor is the owner or employee of an establishment at which said judge boards, trains, or takes instruction. - 5.
+Judges may not discuss the purchase, sale, or lease of any horse for the duration of a competition at which they are officiating. - 6.
 Judges may not be the house guests of any person, or immediate family member of a person, who is competing in the event at which they are judging.
-This applies for a period from the day preceding to the completion of the event. - 6.
+This applies for a period from the day preceding to the completion of the event. - 7.
 Neither Competition Managers nor members of their immediate families are eligible to serve in any position where they receive remuneration (such as judge, steward, course designer, or technical delegate) at any competition they are managing.

-- 7. It is strongly recommended that Competition Managers, committee members, and members of their immediate families who compete at competitions they are managing, each declare a conflict of interest and should not be directly involved in paying officials.
-Declaration of conflict of interest forms are available at the SHF office. - 8.
-Course Designers may not compete over any course which they have constructed or designed. - 9.
-Ring Masters shall not officiate in any divisions of a competition in which they or any member of their immediate family or any of their clients are exhibitors. - 10.
-No horse may be shown to a judge if that judge has owned, trained, or acted as an agent within the previous four months prior to the competition, excepting a judge that a competition has had to substitute due to circumstances beyond their control. - 11.
+- 8. It is strongly recommended that Competition Managers, committee members, and members of their immediate families who compete at competitions they are managing, each declare a conflict of interest and should not be directly involved in paying officials.
+Declaration of conflict of interest forms are available at the SHF office. - 9.
+Course Designers may not compete over any course which they have constructed or designed - 10.
+Ring Masters shall not officiate in any divisions of a competition in which they or any member of their immediate family or any of their clients are exhibitors. - 11.
+No horse may be shown to a judge if that judge has owned, trained or acted as an agent within the previous four months prior to the competition, excepting a judge that a competition has had to substitute due to circumstances beyond their control. - 12.
 No horse may be shown to a judge that has been leased or owned by that judge within the four months prior to the start of the competition.